Q) If Q(0,1) is equidistant from P(5,-3) and R (x,6), find the values of x.

 Related Math Questions

-- Solve the following system of linear equations graphically: 3 x – y + 1 = 0 View Detailed Solution »
+- Solve the pair of equations x = 3 and y =- 4 graphically.
+View Detailed Solution »

-- In what ratio does the X-axis divide the line segment joining the points(2, –3) and (5, 6)?
+- 31. Find the ratio in which the x-axis divides the line segment joining the points(−6, 5) and (−4, −1).
+Also, find the point of intersection.
 View Detailed Solution »